-Seriously, All Pro Dads.
 Think about it.
 You don’t want your kids to be normal.
 Normal isn’t working.
-Our kids must be trained and motivated to rise above childish and trivial fixations of this generation to be all that God intends them to be.
+Our kids must be trained and motivated to rise above the childish and trivial fixations of this generation to be all God intends them to be.
 What we really want is for our children to be abnormal.
 Here are the 4 ways your children should be different.

-1. Faith that empowers.
+1. Faith That Empowers

-2. Friends who encourage.
+2. Friends Who Encourage

-3. Finances that work.
+3. Finances That Work

 It’s never too early to stand out from the crowd in money management.
-Your kids should learn to save from day one, only buy items when they have the money in hand, cultivate generosity to others, learn to plan for the future, and be accountable for their resources.
+Your kids should learn to save from day one, only buy items when they have the money in hand, cultivate generosity to others, plan for the future, and be accountable for their resources.
 That’s not normal.
 But it should be.

 There’s a difference between rigid programming and a workable vision for the future.
 Planning and vision always pay off.
 Encourage your kids to develop reasonable short-term and long-term goals, and then coach them to successful completion.
 Over time, back off and let them take control of the process.
 No child should graduate high school without a clear sense of what is possible.
 Plans can (and will) certainly change, but having no plan at all is a guarantee for failure.
 And that’s the “F” word we’re all looking to avoid.